lucapug/nyc-bike-analytics/README.md

 ### Problem description

 - **The objective**
-  - The goal is to make an analysis of the bike-sharing system in the city of Jersey City in the United States.
-The goal is to extract insights from a publicly available historical dataset.
+  - The goal is to make an analysis of the bike-sharing system in the city of Jersey City in the United States, extracting insights from a [publicly available historical dataset](https://s3.amazonaws.com/tripdata/index.html).
+The bike-share service is [operated by Citibike](https://citibikenyc.com/nj).
 - **The dataset**
   - The dataset is composed of compressed csv files (one for each month of the year) of bike rides archived from 2019 to 2023.
 Each file is a table, whose rows are single rides described by features like start and end time, start and end station, type of user, type of bike,..

     main characteristics of the whole dataset (5 years span):

-    approximately 3.500.000 rows, 13 columns
+    approximately 3.300.000 rows, 13 columns

-    a relevant data schema change from febraury 2021 onward (comparison here below, on the left the schema before february 2021)
+    there has been a relevant data schema change from febraury 2021 onward (comparison here below, on the left the schema before february 2021)

     | starttime               | started_at         |